Best Books for Quitting Smoking

 Vapers who have tried the original Allen Carr book and want something tailored to their specific situation.
 People who switched from smoking to vaping and now want to quit entirely.

-Rating: Worth reading if you vape, but manage expectations — the vaping cessation landscape is less mature than smoking cessation, and this book reflects that.
+Rating: Worth reading if you vape, but manage expectations.
+Check price on Amazon The vaping cessation landscape is less mature than smoking cessation, and this book reflects that.

 4. Atomic Habits by James Clear